Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 ### My Flashcard Deck
 Highly recommend for anyone who is studying for DSA interviews.
 This is why I was originally creating this post to share it with others.

+### Leetcode
+It is recommended to study leetcode by category.
+Tons of great resources to recommend what questions to study.
+I recommend a list developed by a FB egineer that covers every topic an interview should have. https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions

+This will help you identify areas you are weak in to study further.
+Cannot stress enough this is not supposed to be easy but with time you will pick up the patterns.
+Force yourself to try until you fail then if you can't get it after 20-30 minutes use the hints and then if that fails look up videos of the solution and follow the code step by step.

+### Debugger
+Underrated but recommend using your debugger in your editor to go step by step in your functions to understand the algorithms / data structures at a deeper level.
+I use vscode for my editor and the debugger works fine.

 ## Backend Framework